Nora Archibald Smith

-Nora Archibald Smith (1859–1934) was an American children's author of the late 19th and early 20th centuries, and sister of Kate Douglas Wiggin.
-Nora and Kate co-authored and co-edited a series of children's books.
+Nora Archibald Smith (1859–1934) was an American writer of children's literature in the late 19th and early 20th centuries, and sister of Kate Douglas Wiggin.
+Smith and Wiggin co-authored and co-edited a series of children's books.

 Both sisters were active in the kindergarten movement that was developing at the turn of the twentieth century, and wrote repeatedly on the subject.
 They were admirers of Friedrich Fröbel and promoted his theories on early childhood education.

 Biography

 Early life

 Nora Archibald Smith was the sister of Kate Douglas Wiggin, known best for her novel Rebecca of Sunnybrook Farm.
 Both girls were born in Philadelphia to Robert Noah Smith and Helen Elizabeth (Dyer) Smith.
 Their father died shortly after Nora’s birth and their mother then moved the family to Portland, Maine.
 She soon remarried and the family moved into Nora and Kate’s stepfather’s (Dr. Albion Bradbury) house in Hollis, Maine.
 It was in the farmhouse called “Quillcote” that both Nora and Kate grew up and to which they would later retire.